BU-Spark/ml-atfal-mafkoda-missing-children/project_outline.md

 _To assist in outlining the steps needed to achieve our final goal, outline the AI-less process that we are trying to automate with Machine Learning.
 Provide as much detail as possible._

+When dealing with missing children in the United States around 98% of cases are solved with the aid from local law enforcement agencies.
+You can ask investigators enter your child into the National Crime Information Center.
+Investigators then take recent photographs of the missing child, along with contact information of anyone that would have information on the childs whereabouts.
+From this law enforcement investigators take the information along with contacts and databases to cross-reference to find the child.

 ### D. Outline a path to operationalization.